md8n/GCodeClean/README.md

 Throw the `--help` command line option at GCodeClean and you'll get back the following:

 ```
+CLI 0.9.1
-Copyright (C) 2020 gcodeclean
+Copyright (C) 2020 CLI
 USAGE:
 Clean GCode file:
   GCodeClean --filename facade.nc

   --filename        Required.
 Full path to the input filename.

+  --tokenDefs       (Default: tokenDefinitions.json) Full path to the tokenDefinitions.json file.

   --annotate        Annotate the GCode with inline comments.

   --minimise        (Default: soft) Select preferred minimisation strategy, 'soft' - (default) FZ only, 'medium' - All
                     codes excluding IJK (but leave spaces in place), 'hard' - All codes excluding IJK and remove spaces,
                     or list of codes e.g. FGXYZ

   --tolerance       Enter a clipping tolerance for the various deduplication operations

-  --arcTolerance  Enter a tolerance for the 'point-to-point' length of arcs (G2, G3) below which
+  --arcTolerance    Enter a tolerance for the 'point-to-point' length of arcs (G2, G3) below which they will be
-                   they will be converted to lines (G1)
+                    converted to lines (G1)

   --zClamp          Restrict z-axis positive values to the supplied value

   --help            Display this help screen.

   --version         Display version information.

+Exit code= 0

 ```